-Looking at the Application and the associated notice in the Donegal Democrat, dated August 23rd, 2018, I would like to draw your attention to the following:
+Looking at the Application and the associated notice in the Donegal Democrat, dated August 28th, 2018, I would like to draw your attention to the following:

 - The Public Notice in the Donegal Democrat (attached as Exhibit A), makes reference to the townland of Trawnacasey.
+No such townland exists. - The applicants address in incorrect in both the application and the notice - The Public Notice makes reference to August 23rd; it was not published until August 28th. - The Public Notice makes reference to Application number T12/405A while the application form is T12/405 - In respect of documents to be enclosed with the application, applicant has ticked the box to indicate that the drawings of additional structures to be used and / or layout of the farm has been provided.
+I cannot find any reference / drawings in respect of the grading shed the applicant has referred to in section 2.I.
-No such townland exists. - The Public Notice makes reference to Application number T12/397A, T12/397B and T12397C while the application form is T12/397. - Section 2.A.Can the applicant substantiate the claims of projected employment and tonnage stated in the Application? - Section 2.C. (xi) The Ardara Sewerage and Waste Water Treatment plant discharges into the area where the oyster trellises are proposed.
-Can you confirm that the applicant has consulted with Irish

-Water and the Environmental Protection Agency to determine that the quality of water being discharged is suitable for the production of food for human consumption?

-- Section 2.1: These statements are not substantiated in any way; access is through private land, flow of the channel moves significantly year on year and no evidnce of water quality provided. - Part 3: Please explain why this section is redacted and not for public disclosure?
+- Section 2.A.
+I assume any experience obtained by the applicant was in 2010 at the time of original application and may no longer be relevant. - Section 2.A.Can the applicant substantiate the claims of projected employment stated in the Application, especially given that no projected tonnage has been provided in Section 2.H. - Section 2.C. (xi) The applicant has ticked the box to say that there are no sources of pollution upstream of the site (e.g. discharge from sewerage plan, etc).
+The Ardara Sewerage and Waste Water Treatment plant discharges right into the area where the oyster trellises will be placed so this statement is incorrect (see Image 2 below).
+Can you confirm that the applicant has consulted with Irish Water and the Environmental Protection Agency to determine that the quality of water being discharged is suitable for the production of food for human consumption? - Section 2.F.
+No pertinent details provided. - Section 2.I: Can you confirm that the permission to build any structures associated with the Application and/ or any associated access / road works would be under separate approval from Donegal County Council? - Part 3: Please explain why this section is redacted and not for public disclosure?
 It is in the public interest to know this information as it directly impacts any associated buildings / works that may be required should the Application be successful.